Not long ago, my son and I made the short drive from our home to go camping at Sky Meadows State Park in Delaplane, Virginia.

-It was a perfect day – cloudless blue skies – for an easy hike and a primitive overnight camping experience complete with a roaring campfire and toasty s’mores.
+It was a perfect day – cloudless blue skies – for an easy hike to the in-park park campground complete with a roaring campfire and toasty s’mores.

-Set on an old historic farm in Fauquier County, Sky Meadows State Park inspires with pastoral views of rolling farmland and scenic vistas across the Blue Ridge Mountains.
+Set on a historic farm in Fauquier County, Sky Meadows State Park inspires with pastoral views of rolling farmland and vistas across the Blue Ridge Mountains.

 To the east, we could see as far as Washington-Dulles International Airport – 25 miles away as the crow flies – from the Piedmont Overlook Trail.
 Wowza.

 Sky Meadows State Park